 - We provide a wide range of filters for you to extract detailed results from your data in no time.
 Results can be broken down by city or even by main contacts, for example.

-- If you know the exact expenditures for your job advertising, you can very easily determine which of your measures is most cost-effective.
-You can do this by observing two timepoints along the candidate journey as conversion points for your individual project.
+- If you know the exact expenditures for your job advertising, you can easily determine which of your measures is most cost-effective.
+Consider two points along the candidate journey as conversion points for your individual project.

 4. Common errors in source tracking

-Social media plays an essential role today in disseminating job listings.
-In many cases, the link to a job advertisement or job listing is posted on various platforms (e.g. XING, LinkedIn, Facebook).
-Don’t hesitate to use these options, but be sure to use a link equipped with our tracking function.
+Nowadays, social media is an important part of marketing job advertisements.
+The link to the job ad or the job ad itself is often shared on various platforms (e. g.
+XING, LinkedIn, Facebook).
+You are welcome to use these options, but please make sure you use a link that is provided with our tracking feature.

 - Create individual tracking links, as described in the section "Creating and editing tracking links".

 Do you have jobs that you are constantly recruiting for?
 Are these jobs highlighted on your online career portal or your company website?
-The usual advice applies here too: if you use the normal job link, as described above, the source of any applications for this job coming via your company website will not be captured by the new tracking feature.
+The same applies here: if you use the normal job link, as described above, the source of any applications for this job coming via your company website will not be captured by the new tracking feature.

 Our recommendation: Create a tracking link, as described in the section "Creating and editing tracking links", and assign a reporting name that identifies your company website as the source.
 Then use only this individual tracking link for the job ad on your company website.
-Naturally, you can use this procedure for any other pages where you would like to embed a job.
+Of course, this also applies to other pages where you would like to embed a job.

 Our recommendation: Please make use of your job feed.
-This is available in many different metadata formats and allows you to import to your company website a list of jobs you have published.
-You can find this under "Settings" > "Integration" > "Job Feed".
+It is available in many different metadata formats and allows you to import to your company website a list of jobs you have published.
+You can find this under ´Settings´ > ´Integrations´ > ´Job feed´.
 We recommend consulting your internal IT department for assistance with the technical integration on your company website.
 Of course, we would be happy to assist you with any other questions you may have.

 Even if you are unable to use the job publishing functions on the job boards that Application Manager offers directly, this does not mean you have to do without reliable source tracking.

-- Make use of custom job boards.
-To do this, go to "Settings" > "Jobs" > "Custom Job Boards".
-With this option, you can define a job board offering and configure the system to send all data on the job, including the graphical design for the job template, to a specific email address.
-Not only does this method allow application links to be automatically equipped with our new tracking function so that you receive all key data for your job ad at the specified email address, it also places a publication entry for your posting in the posting list for your job.
-The posting of custom job boards takes place when you click "Publish" during the creation or editing of a job.
-Click on "Your job boards" to select from the defined offerings.
+Not only does this method allow application links to be automatically equipped with our tracking function so that you receive all key data for your job ad at the specified e-mail address, it also places a publication entry for your posting in the posting list for your job.
+The posting of custom job boards takes place when you click ´Publish´ during the creation or editing of a job.
+Click on `Your job boards´ to select from the defined offerings.
 Read more details in our article "Multiposting with onlyfy one".

-If you only need a functioning application link, which you want to independently share with job boards outside of Application Manager, it is still always worthwhile to create a new tracking link (section "Creating and editing tracking links") for the job.
+If you only need a functioning application link, which you want to independently share with job boards outside of Application Manager, it is still always worthwhile to create a new tracking link for the job.
 This gives you maximum flexibility since these links reliably contribute to your source tracking and can also be deactivated independently of the job itself, giving you better control over your job board postings.